America Movil's second-quarter net profit plummets on currency losses

 America Movil’s earnings before interest, tax, depreciation and amortization (EBITDA), a closely watched measure of profitability, rose 14.9 percent in Mexico during the quarter, the sharpest increase in almost 11 years, the company said.

-There was good news for America Movil north of the border as well, as Tracfone, its U.S. subsidiary, reported its service revenues returned to growth after recent declines.
+There was good news for America Movil north of the border as well, as TracFone, its U.S. subsidiary, reported its service revenues returned to growth after recent declines.

 Reporting by Julia Love; additional reporting by Sheky Espejo and Noe Torres; editing by Lisa Shumaker and G Crosse